FUTEK offices will be closed on Monday, May 29th, in observance of Memorial Day.

 These strain gauges are arranged in what is called a Wheatstone Bridge Circuit (see animated diagram).
 This means that four strain gages are interconnected as a loop circuit (load cell circuit) and the measuring grid of the force being measured is aligned accordingly.

-The strain gauge bridge amplifiers (or load cell signal conditioners) provide regulated excitation voltage to the load cell circuit and convert the mv/V output signal into another form of signal that is more useful to the user (i.e. load cell adc).
-The signal generated by the strain gage bridge is low strength signal and may not work with other components of the system, such as PLC, data acquisition modules (DAQ), load cell data logger, computers, or microprocessors.
-Thus, strain gauge amplifier functions include excitation voltage, noise filtering or attenuation, signal amplification, and output signal conversion.
+The strain gauge bridge amplifiers (or load cell signal conditioners) provide regulated excitation voltage to the load cell circuit and convert the mv/V output signal into another form of signal that is more useful to the user.
+The signal generated by the strain gage bridge is low strength signal and may not work with other components of the system, such as PLC, strain gauge data acquisition system (strain gauge DAQ), computers, or microprocessors.
+If the PLC does not come with a special strain gauge I/O card, it needs a strain gauge module

 Furthermore, the change in the amplifier voltage output is calibrated to be linearly proportional to the Newtonian force applied to the flexure, which can be calculated via the load cell circuit voltage equation.